eghernqvist/phrasing/README.md

 ## Credits

-Phrasing is maintained and sponsored by
+Phrack is maintained and sponsored by
 [Infinum] (http://www.infinum.co).

 ![Infinum](https://www.infinum.co/assets/logo_pic-2e19713f50692ed9b0805b199676c19a.png)

-Phrasing leverages parts of [Copycat](https://github.com/Zorros/copycat) and [ZenPen](https://github.com/tholman/zenpen/tree/master/).
+Phrack leverages parts of [Copycat](https://github.com/Zorros/copycat) and [ZenPen](https://github.com/tholman/zenpen/tree/master/).

 ## License

-Phrasing is Copyright © 2013 Infinum.
+Phrack is Copyright © 2013 Infinum.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.